beeva-arturomartinez/beeva-best-practices/big_data/redshift/README.md

 You can also create **NOT NULL** constraints. **Redshift does enforce NOT NULL column constraints.**

 ### Loading Data
+You can load data in your tables using the three following methods:

+1. Using Multi-Row INSERT
+2. Using Bulk INSERT
+3. Using COPY command

+It's strongly recommended to use COPY command in the mayority of the cases and avoid the use of Multi-Row inserts.
+Specially when you need to load large amount of data from outside cluster.

+#### Copy Command

+You can use COPY command to load data from Amazon DynamoDB , Amazon EMR , Amazon S3 or from many hosts by ssh protocol in parallel.
+Copy command load data more efficiently than inserts and store the data more efficiently too.

+There are some best practices that you can use in order to improve your COPY commands performance

+##### Use a Single COPY Command to Load from Multiple Files

+If you want to load multiple files into a table you should use a single copy command and Redshift automatically will load those files in parallel.
+If you specify multiple COPY commands to load one table from multiple files, Amazon Redshift is forced to perform a serialized load, which is much slower.

+##### Split Your Load Data into Multiple Files

+You can parallelize your loads by split your data into multiple files.
+Using this method the COPY command divides the workload among the nodes in your cluster.
+If you try to load all the data form a single large file Redshift is force to perform a serialized load wich is much slower.

+It is a good practice to divide your data in multiple files with equal size ( between 1MB and 1GB ) and that the number of files be a multiple of the number of **slices in your cluster**.
+In this way the workload is distributed uniformly in your cluster.

+##### Use a Manifest File

+Amazon S3 provides **eventual consistency** for some operations, so it is possible that new data will not be available immediately after the upload, which could result in an incomplete data load or loading stale data.
+You can manage data consistency by using a manifest file to load data.
+In addition with the Manifest file you can specify different S3 locations in a more efficient way that with the use of S3 prefixes.

+##### Compress Your Data Files
+If you have to load large amount of data ( more that 50MB ) in a Redshift table is a good practice to compress that data.
+If your priority is to reduce the time spent by COPY commands you should use **LZO compession**.
+In the other hand if your priority is to reduce the size of the files in S3 and your network bandwitch you should use **BZ2 compression**.

+Avoid to use compression if you have small amount of data because the benefit of compression would be outweighed by the processing cost of decompression.

+##### Load Data in Sort Key Order
+TBD

+##### Load Data in Sequential Blocks
+TBD

+##### Use Time-Series Tables
+TBD

+##### Use a Staging Table to Perform a Merge (Upsert)
+TBD

+##### Schedule Around Maintenance Windows
 TBD

 ### User Defined Functions